mtangi/DCASCADEmodel/README.md

 Here, we describe the basic input necessary to run D-CASCADE.
 Note that the Code is heavily customizable to adapt the model to each case study.
 - ReachData: struct reporting for each reach of the network the attribute column variables.
 ReachData is structured in the same way as in the original CASCADE toolbox.
 Therefore, we suggest users read the documentation available for the original CASCADE toolbox, (https://github.com/mtangi/cascademodel), including the user manual, to learn more about the structure and field in ReachData and how it can be extracted from a digital elevation model (DEM).
 An example of ReachData is provided for both the Bega and 3S river case study.
 - Q: matrix containing the discharge [m3/s] for each daily timestep in each reach of the network.
 An example of Q is provided for both the Bega and 3S river case study, for a 11-year simulation.
-- psi: sediment classes defined in Krumbein phi scale.
+- psi: sediment classes defined in Krumbein phi [φ] scale (Krumbein and Sloss, 1963).
 Each sediment volume is classified as one of these classes.
 An example of how to define psi is shown in the scripts.
 - Qbi_dep_in: cell structure reporting the initialized sediment volume in the deposit layer for the first timestep of the simulation, partitioned between the sediment classes.
 An example of Qbi_input is provided for the Bega river case study.
 - Qbi_input: cell structure reporting the input sediment volume in each timestep for each reach from external sources (e.g., hillslope erosion or debris flows), partitioned between the sediment classes.
 An example of Qbi_input is provided for the 3S river case study.